How time changes affect bipolar, and the steps you can take to lessen the impact.

 If you have bipolar disorder, your brain rebels against change.
 It’s the reason routine is so important to maintaining your balance.
 The more things you keep consistent, the more stable you will be.

-Yet, for some stupid reason, much of the world still honors daylight savings time.
+Yet, for some stupid reason, much of the world still honors daylight saving time.
 Both the start and the end can have a devastating effect on bipolar disorder.

 What can you do to minimize the blow?
-Here are three things that help me.Bipolar Disorder Symptom Checklist
+Here are three things that help me.Start Today!

 Why one hour creates so much trouble, I can’t say.
 Something about the shift throws my entire sleep pattern into chaos.
 It’s not just me and not just bipolar.
 In fact, statistics show a six percent increase in fatal car accidents in the week following a time change.
 Obviously, when God created us, time changes were not part of the plan.
 The jolt can be too much for our poor minds.

 If you reflect on how previous time changes affected you, plan accordingly.
 Think about how things went last time.
 Reflect on what helped and what made things worse.
 If your memory is anything like mine, this is a great thing to write in your journal.
 If I don’t write it down, I won’t remember it tomorrow let alone in six months from now.